Second quarter highlights

 Planning assumptions going forward

-- Restructuring charges for 2017 are estimated to be in the higher end of the range SEK 6-8 b.
+- Restructuring charges for full-year 2018 are estimated to be SEK 5-7 b.

 NOTES TO EDITORS